Gladstone Park: Our Quirky Past

 It’s a Bird, It’s a Plane; It’s Sauganash!

-All sources agree that the first settler to what became Jefferson Park was fur trader John Kinzie Clark, who built a two-room log cabin in the area in 1830.
+All sources agree that the first settler in what became Jefferson Park was fur trader John Kinzie Clark, who built a two-room log cabin in the area in 1830.
 His land was south of Gladstone, however, so we can’t claim him as our own.

 Around the same time Billy Caldwell, also known by his Indian name of Sauganash (roughly translated as “white man” or “Englishman”) came on the scene.
 The illegitimate son of a Canadian-British army officer and a North American Indigenous woman, he became Clark’s neighbor “to the north” according to Abigail Foerstner in the Aug.
 6, 1986 Chicago Tribune article The Village Called Jefferson.